Jim Boeheim

-James Arthur Boeheim Jr. (/ˈbeɪhaɪm/ BAY-hyme; born November 17, 1944) is an American former college basketball coach.
+James Arthur Boeheim Jr. (/ˈbeɪhaɪm/ BAY-hyme; born November 17, 1944) is an American former college basketball coach and current Special Assistant to the Athletic Director at Syracuse University.
 From 1976 until 2023, he was the head coach of the Syracuse Orange men's team of the Atlantic Coast Conference (ACC).
 Boeheim guided the Orange to ten Big East Conference regular season championships, five Big East tournament championships, and 34 NCAA tournament appearances, including five Final Four appearances and three appearances in the national title game.
 In those games, the Orangemen lost to Indiana in 1987, and to Kentucky in 1996, before defeating Kansas in 2003 with All-American Carmelo Anthony.

 Boeheim has served as the President of the National Association of Basketball Coaches (NABC), chairman of the USA Basketball committees, and on various board of directors.
 He served as an assistant coach for the United States men's national basketball team at the Summer Olympics (2008, 2012, 2016) and the FIBA World Championships (1990, 2006, 2010).
 Boeheim was inducted into the Basketball Hall of Fame in September 2005.

-Boeheim intended to retire in 2018 but departure of expected successor Mike Hopkins would keep him at Syracuse until his eventual retirement in 2023.
-During the 2021–2022 season Boeheim coached both of his sons, Jimmy and Buddy Boeheim.
-Boeheim would become the winningest active coach in Division 1 basketball on April 2, 2022, after the retirement of Mike Krzyzewski.
+Boeheim intended to retire in 2018 but departure of expected successor Mike Hopkins for the head coaching position at Washington would keep him at Syracuse until his eventual retirement in 2023.
+During the 2021–22 season Boeheim coached both of his sons, Jimmy and Buddy Boeheim.
+Boeheim would become the winningest active coach in Division I basketball on April 2, 2022, after the retirement of Mike Krzyzewski.
 As a result of the Syracuse athletics scandal in 2015, the NCAA vacated 101 of his wins.

 After suffering from cancer in 2001, Boeheim founded with his wife the Jim and Juli Boeheim Foundation, which is devoted to child welfare, cancer treatment, and prevention.